ToniCzyrnik/ToniCzyrnik.github.io/content/about/now.md

 ---

-Updated July 20th, 2022; from Aachen, Germany.
+Updated November 19th, 2022; from Aachen, Germany.

 ## Studying 📚

-I'm finishing my studies.
-It's going to be a tough semester for me.
-I'll take exams for my last bachelor courses and my first ones for my master degree.
-This should conclude my time in Aachen.
-All outstanding credits can be done abroad. :)
+I'm waiting for my final approval for an exchange semester in Taiwan in February 2023. 🇹🇼 Unfortunately, I won't be able to take exams this semester in Aachen.
+Our exam period is between February and April for the winter semester.

+## Work life

+I started an internship at Miele in Gütersloh in the Smart Home Department.
+Many of my colleagues are young and super motivated to integrate innovations into the Miele product lines.
+I work on glucose monitoring and a coffee bean recognition. ☕️

 ## IT4Kids 🧑‍🏫